Thursday, 30 October 2025

 Along the Wales Coastal footpath - with the granite quarry in the background.

-The granite was used for pavements etc, but also for producing curling stones
+The granite was used for pavements, but also curling stones.

 Garn Canol.